 What do you think’s going to happen with those tanks and the fuel when we get the next hurricane blitz?
 They’ll go to use the fuel and find some serious fuel contamination problems.

-Typical water contamination levels are able to fluctuate widely.
-Lab testing can show that a ULSD fuel can often have water saturation approaching 50 ppm at 50° and close to 200 ppm at 100°.
-This amounts to 1.7 ounces of water dissolved for every one hundred gallons of fuel.
-When fuel in the tank and airspace above it cool to 50°, the dissolved water holding capacity of the fuel is reduced to its starting value, and the calculated amount of water is dropped out of solution and into the fuel tank as free or emulsified water.
+Water contamination in fuel can vary significantly.
+Lab results often indicate ULSD fuel having water saturation near 50 ppm at 50° and about 200 ppm at 100°.
+This translates to 1.7 ounces of water dissolved per one hundred gallons of fuel.
+When tank fuel and its airspace cool to 50°, the fuel's water-holding capacity reverts to its original level, making the excess water either free or emulsified within the tank.

 Microbes grow in the fuel tank, multiply, and produce biomass and slime growths which will plug filters in the storage tank.
 So, if you’re a fuel or tank manager and you notice an increase in the rate of filter changes needed, that’s one sign you need to look closer at what’s happening in your tank.